SETI/rms-cspyce/README-developers.md

 Click on the left side of a row, and it will take you to a page showing the status of the run.

-You may see a message saying that actions aren't being run in this forked repository.
-If so, just click on "I understand" to continue.

-You *will* see the error message that Python 2.7 isn't supported; these can be ignored.
+You *may* see the several error messages that Python 2.7 isn't supported;
+these can be ignored.
 If you see any other error messages, please investigate.
 Otherwise, your build has been released to TestPyPI.